 National Olave Program Manager

-Wendy’s term as International Travel Consultant commenced on 1 January 2016.
-The International Travel Consultant is a new position resulting from a restructure of the National International Manager’s work load.
+Wendy’s term as International Travel Manager commenced on 1 January 2016.
+This position arose from a restructure of the National International Manager’s work load.
 As the title implies, Wendy will deal with anything to do with international travel by Australian Guides.

 Prior to 2016, Wendy was Assistant International Manager (2012-2015) and South Australian International Manager.